General

 How Does Tangible Work?

-2. The TNFT is minted and sent to the user’s wallet, for safekeeping, trading, or selling.
+4. TNFT is purchased in the marketplace and sent to the user’s wallet, for safekeeping, trading, or selling.

 When a user purchases an item from another user on Tangible’s marketplace…

-1. Users again browse and purchase items on Tangible’s marketplace.
+1. Users browse and purchase items on Tangible’s marketplace.

-2. The existing TNFT is transferred to the purchaser’s wallet.
+2. The existing TNFT is transferred to the buyer's wallet.

-3. Concurrently, USDC tokens are sent from the Buyer’s wallet to the Seller’s wallet.
-Smart contracts process the trading fee, item purchase fee, and storage fee where relevant.
-The item remains in storage unless the Buyer decides to redeem it.
+3. Concurrently, USTB tokens are sent from the Buyer’s wallet to the Seller’s wallet.
+Smart contracts process the trading fee, item purchase fee, and storage fee (relevant to assets like gold.)
+Physical items remain in storage unless the Buyer decides to redeem it.

 What problems does Tangible solve?